-Statewide Water Conservation and Drought Planning Program
+Statewide Water Conservation and Statewide Drought Program

 The primary focus of the Statewide Water Conservation Strategy is to promote a statewide conservation ethic for all water users throughout the State of Arizona.
-The Statewide Water Conservation and Drought Planning Program is responsible for implementing these programs.
+The Statewide Water Conservation Office and Statewide Drought Program, in coordination with the newly created Conservation Program, are responsible for implementing these programs.
 The focus of the Statewide Water Conservation Strategy is to expand existing conservation programs at both the state and federal levels, explore, create and promote new conservation tools, promote water conservation education throughout the state, create guidelines for more efficient use of water at the local level, and provide suggestions for funding and implementing conservation programs.
 The overall goal of the Statewide Water Conservation effort is to achieve greater water use efficiency for the state resulting in measurable water savings.

 The purpose of the Statewide Drought Program is to implement the Arizona Drought Preparedness Plan and to better prepare the citizens of the State of Arizona to cope with drought impacts.
-The Drought Preparedness Plan not only provides guidance for addressing drought impacts, but also provides cooperative mechanisms and approaches for reducing vulnerability to drought.
+The drought plan not only provides guidance for addressing drought impacts, but also provides cooperative mechanisms and approaches for reducing vulnerability to drought.
 Implementation of the Arizona Drought Preparedness Plan requires Statewide Drought Program staff to coordinate the activities of the Monitoring Technical Committee and the Interagency Coordinating Group.
-In addition, Statewide Drought Program staff work collaboratively with other state and federal entities to establish Local Area Impact Assessment Groups across the state and provide technical support to these groups.
+In addition, Statewide Drought Program staff work collaboratively with other state and federal entities to establish Local Drought Impact Groups across the state and provide technical support to these groups.